Thomas C. Wasson: Dispute about shooter

 The shooter was never identified.
 In the aftermath of the killing, there were contradictory reports on whether the gun was fired by an Arab or Jew.
-The New York Times reported on 23 May that Wasson "on his death bed stated that Arabs had shot him," but retracted the statement two weeks later.
-On 25 May, The Scotsman newspaper quoted an Israeli government statement that Wasson "was killed by Arab bullets."
-According to The New York Post on 8 June, sources in Amman claimed Wasson was shot by the Israelis, but that this was contradicted by Wasson's alleged last words in hospital.
+The New York Times reported on May 23 that Wasson "on his death bed stated that Arabs had shot him," but retracted the statement two weeks later.
+On May 25, The Scotsman newspaper quoted an Israeli government statement that Wasson "was killed by Arab bullets."
+According to The New York Post on June 8, sources in Amman claimed Wasson was shot by the Israelis, but that this was contradicted by Wasson's alleged last words in hospital.
 The Post report claimed that an American government document stated that his dying words, to the Jewish nurses at his bedside, were that he had been shot by Arabs.

-In the first edition of her book Our Jerusalem, a history of the American Colony in Jerusalem, Bertha Spafford Vester quotes her diary entry for 23 May 1948: "Our American Consul, Mr. Robert [sic] Wasson was shot by Jews on Friday and died today."
+In the first edition of her book Our Jerusalem, a history of the American Colony in Jerusalem, Bertha Spafford Vester quotes her diary entry for May 23, 1948: "Our American Consul, Mr. Robert [sic] Wasson was shot by Jews on Friday and died today."

-In his account, published in 1960, the Military Governor of Jerusalem, Dov Joseph, wrote that Wasson "was shot on 22 May by an Arab sniper."
+In his account, published in 1960, the Military Governor of Jerusalem, Dov Yosef, wrote that Wasson "was shot on 22 May by an Arab sniper."